Jollo

-Jollo was an online machine translation service where users could instantly translate texts into 23 languages, request human translations from a community of volunteers around the world and compare the correctness of several leading machine translation websites.
-It was discontinued sometime in 2012.
+Jollo was an online machine translation service where users could instantly translate texts into 23 languages, request human translations from a community of volunteers around the world, and compare the correctness of several leading machine translation websites.
+It was discontinued in 2012.

 System

 Jollo was a free Web 2.0 website that attempted to improve the way in which people translate online through the use of existing machine translation websites and a community of volunteers who correct and rate translations.
 The system relied on a similar methodology as computer-assisted translation to ensure translation quality, and featured a public translation memory that records past translations.